 2. Military Service

-If your tenant is an active service member, the Servicemembers Civil Relief Act will shield them against any form of penalties for breaking a rental agreement in Texas.
+If your tenant is an active service member, the Servicemembers Civil Relief Act will shield them against any form of penalties for breaking a lease in Texas.
 The Act, however, only applies to military personnel belonging to the uniformed services.

 The uniformed services include the Commissioned Corps of the Public Health Service, the Commissioned Corps of the National Oceanic and Atmospheric Administration, the National Guard, and the armed forces.